 - In the pattern proximity group, click Add Pattern and select a pattern to include in the match.
 Repeat to add a second pattern.
 A pattern proximity group must contain at least two patterns.
 Patterns are joined with an AND operator.

 Each instance that matches the pattern proximity group results in a rule match.
 For example, you can create a pattern proximity group that searches for email addresses and password text that appear within 100 characters of each other.
-If there are four email addresses that appear within 100 characters of the word "password", Reveal creates five rule matches: four for the email addresses and one for the word "password".
+If there are four email addresses that appear within 100 characters of the word "password", Reveal creates a rule match that includes all the matching search criteria.

 - Under Rule Actions, click Add to select the action to perform when all the conditions match.
 To add a label to files that match the conditions of the rule, select Tag the affected files, and select one or more labels.